Summer 2021, Kerala

 His daughter squeezed his arm.

 ‘That’s not going to work.
 You know me well and my obsessive personality.
 Either I am totally in or totally out.
-Even if I try not to, I will ultimately micro-manage everything if I continue.’
+Even if I try my best not to, I will ultimately micro-manage everything if I continue.’

-His son seemed thoughtful.
+His son was thoughtful.

-‘I get it.
-But what exactly is it that you want to do?’
+‘What exactly is it that you want to do?’

-In the hotel lobby, the duty manager greeted him.
+Back in the hotel lobby, the duty manager greeted him.

 ‘Sir, your flight tickets for tomorrow.
 I have taken the liberty of checking you in.’